madebyjoe/hackhlthsms/intent_model/README.md

+# intent_model
-# Server to accept user sentences and resolve to a given set of intents
+Server to accept user sentences and resolve to a given set of intents

+## Setup
 To install all python dependencies run:
 ```
 pip install -r requirements.txt